Prerelease of Wall Down Ramallah by Minyong Cho

 In each class we will read and discuss new poets and old favorites who have written gems on our monthly theme.
 Past themes have included writing about nature, grief, protest, and more.
 In the class you will write and share new work.
 You will come away from each session with three or four drafts.
 Those who commit to the full six sessions will receive the added benefit of an extra workshop session for 30 minutes after the class, to have a new poem workshopped each month.
 Participants will also have the opportunity to share work with their cohort and the instructor between sessions.

-You are strongly encouraged to register for the full 6 sessions which provides an extra workshop session for 30 minutes after the class.
+You are strongly encouraged to register for the full 6 sessions.
 However, you are invited to attend one session at a time as you are available.

 Where: Zoom (link provided after registration)